24 Cities Near Orlando to Live in 2026

 • Map of Winter Park

 Winter Park is one of the many cities in Orange County, Florida, which took root as a resort community during the 19th and 20th centuries.
-Today, the area is home to civic buildings, art galleries, country clubs, museums, and Rollins College, though it's also known for its orange grove and wild peacocks that once roamed the neighborhoods.
+Today, the area is home to civic buildings, art galleries, country clubs, museums, and Rollins College, though it's also known for its orange grove history and longstanding ties to Central Florida tourism and culture.

-A small arts and culture scene thrives in Winter Park with the Charles Hosmer Morse Museum of American Art and the Rollins Museum of Art.
-There are also plenty of outdoor spots, like the Albin Polasek Museum and Sculpture Gardens and the Kraft Azalea Garden.
-For a delicious bite to eat, head over to North Orange Avenue.
+A small arts and culture scene has a visible presence in Winter Park with the Charles Hosmer Morse Museum of American Art and the Rollins Museum of Art.
+There are also plenty of outdoor spots, like the Albin Polasek Museum and Sculpture Gardens, and the Kraft Azalea Garden.
+For restaurants and everyday dining, head over to North Orange Avenue.

 Rent prices for upscale, modern complexes are still relatively low in Winter Park.
 Look for apartments near routes 426 and 436.